apache/doris/docs/en/docs/data-operate/import/import-way/stream-load-manual.md

 Users can view completed stream load tasks through `show stream load`.

 By default, BE does not record Stream Load records.
-If you want to view the records that need to be enabled on BE `enable_stream_load_record=true`, you need to restart BE here
+If you want to view records that need to be enabled on BE, the configuration parameter is: `enable_stream_load_record=true`.
+For details, please refer to [BE Configuration Items](https://doris.apache. org/zh-CN/docs/admin-manual/config/be-config)

 ## Relevant System Configuration